William Edward Hanley Stanner: Early career

-In 1933 Stanner took up a temporary position on the personal staff of Bertram Stevens, the Premier of NSW, for whom he drafted parliamentary and public speeches and prepared reports.
-At that time he met H.C.
-Coombs and formed an enduring friendship with W.C.
-Wentworth with whom he worked in later life.
+In 1933 Stanner took up a temporary position on the personal staff of Bertram Stevens, the Premier of New South Wales, for whom he drafted parliamentary and public speeches and prepared reports.
+At that time he met Herbert Coombs and formed an enduring friendship with William Wentworth with whom he worked in later life.

-He earned an MA (Class 1 Honours) in Anthropology in 1934 from Sydney University, for which he did extensive field research in the Daly River region of Northern Australia.
-A. P. Elkin judged Stanner's 1934 thesis on culture-contact at the Daly River as "a work of outstanding quality".
+He earned an MA (Class 1 Honours) in Anthropology in 1934 from the University of Sydney, for which he did extensive field research in the Daly River region of Northern Australia.
+Adolphus Peter Elkin judged Stanner's 1934 thesis on culture-contact at the Daly River as "a work of outstanding quality".
 Stanner criticised the popular assumption that the main function of the anthropologist was "the naive search for uncontaminated aboriginal cultures".
 He presented an exposition of a method for studying contact and cultural change, insisting that this was "an important and neglected problem".
 Barwick, Beckett and Reay wrote in 1985 that already his lifelong concern with the practical value of anthropology to Aboriginal welfare was apparent.
-Stanner lectured part-time at Sydney University and was the news editor at the World under Sydney newspaperman G. W. 'George' Warnecke.
+Stanner lectured part-time at Sydney University and was the news editor at the World under Sydney newspaperman George Warnecke.

-In 1935, on his second field work, Stanner accompanied the Catholic priest Father Richard Docherty to Port Keats, now known as Wadeye on the south-western coast of the Northern Territory, halfway between the mouths of the Daly River and Fitzmaurice River.
+In 1935, on his second field work, Stanner accompanied the Catholic priest Father Richard Docherty to Port Keats, now known as Wadeye, on the south-western coast of the Northern Territory, halfway between the mouths of the Daly River and Fitzmaurice River.
 Docherty was commissioned to establish a mission in the region and Stanner helped him choose the site.
 Over the next thirty years, the people of the two river valleys came into the mission and eventually became permanent residents.
-On his appointment to the Australian National University, Stanner renewed his interest in the Port Keats Wadeye area, renewing old friendships.
-Much of his work as an anthropologist was based on his field work with Indigenous Australians in the Port Keats Wadeye area.
+On his appointment to the Australian National University, Stanner renewed his interest in the Wadeye area, renewing old friendships.
+Much of his work as an anthropologist was based on his field work with Indigenous Australians in that area.

 Stanner moved to London in 1936, completing his PhD at the London School of Economics in 1938 studying under Bronisław Malinowski.
 Compatriots included Phyllis Kaberry and Piddington.
 Jomo Kenyatta, the first Prime Minister (1963–1964) of Kenya and subsequently President (1964–1978) was a fellow student.
 Stanner's doctoral dissertation was an analysis of economic and ceremonial transactions in the Daly River communities.
 In London, Stanner also worked as a sub-editor in the Foreign Room at The Times.

 Early academic appointments and field research included: